AntonLuning/tinyurl/README.md

 ---
 # Development
 You can run the app locally:
     ```bash
     make
     ```

 > To change its configuration, see the environment variables [file](./ENVIRONMENT.md)

+Usage of the returning tiny URL will not work unless the `DOMAIN_NAME` directs traffic to the application.
+To test it without the proper domain setup, take the tiny URL path and append it to your locale address to the application (e.g., `localhost:6788/tiny/GmggKEFi3ZaDkam`).

 ### Generating gRPC protobufs
 Install the required dependencies: